VivienG-Dev/Portfolio_V7/README.md

 The seventh version of my portfolio

 This version is made with HTML5, CSS3 (SASS), a bit of JavaScript and the static site generators HUGO.

+## The right choice!
+The older version of my website was working with WordPress and Elementor.
+But it was honestly too slow and too heavy for the purpose of a simple Portfolio.
+So I decided to go static this time, the right tool for the job.

+## Why HUGO ?
+I started to write my website in HTML5, CSS3 and then added a bit of JavaScript wish is actually absolutely enough for the job, but I wanted to learn how static site generators working and I decided to convert my website to HUGO.

+HUGO has been chosen for his speed and his capacity to grow easly.
+And it could be easy to add a "blog posts" with HUGO in the future.